i-archanasenthil/streamlit-aws-atrial-fibrilation-prediction/Functional Design Specification.md

 *Sample : 0, 1 , 00, 01, e, 2*

-**6) MEdications value has to be a boolean value 0 or 1 for he presence / absence of a particular condition**
+**6) Medications value has to be a boolean value 0 or 1 for he presence / absence of a particular condition**

 **Testing:**